anony2020off/Bruce-Themes/README.md

 To change the boot animation:

 1. Choose the **"boot.gif"** file of the desired animation.
-"2.
-Resize it to your device's resolution."
+2. Resize it to your device's resolution.
 3. Copy the file to the **root of LittleFS or SD card**.
 4. Restart the device to apply the new animation.